fsharp/fsharp.org/testimonials/index.md

 > Many attributes of the F# programming language make it an ideal choice
 > for ...the exponentially growing volumes of molecular analysis data

-1. Dr. Robert Boissy
+1. **Dr. Robert Boissy**
+2. Assistant Professor
-2. Assistant Prof., University of Nebraska Medical Center
+3. University of Nebraska Medical Center
 2. [permalink](#robert-boissy)

 I am involved in bioinformatics and computational genomics as a faculty member at the